Our Vision, Purpose and Values

 Once you have passed your final inspection and the Building Inspector notifies the office that you have passed, the Certificate will start the process of receiving the necessary signatures from within the County.
-This usually takes at least 7 business days so please plan accordingly.
-Once the signatures from within the County have been received the permit holder will need to sign the certificate and then it is recorded.
+This usually takes at least seven business days, so please plan accordingly.
+Once the signatures from within the County have been received, the permit holder must sign the certificate, which is then recorded.
 Once it has been recorded is when it is a valid Certificate of Occupancy.
 The Certificate is a notarized document and cannot be sent electronically for signatures.

 Yes, you will still need to obtain a permit.
 There are different requirements, however, for Agricultural Buildings.
 Please view the Agricultural Agreement on our webpage under the Forms tab to see if you meet the requirements.

 All structures exceeding 200 square feet require a permit.
-Single story, detached accessory structures that are under 200 square feet do not require a permit.
-If you are building a structure under the square foot minimum, you should still check with the Wasatch County Planning Office to verify that what you are wanting to build will meet the setback requirements.
-Also, decks that are under the minimum square footage requirement, but are 30 inches or more off the ground will require a permit.
+Single-story, detached accessory structures that are under 200 square feet do not require a permit.
+If you are building a structure under the square foot minimum, you should still check with the Wasatch County Planning Office to verify that what you want to build will meet the setback requirements.
+Also, decks that are under the minimum square footage requirement but are 30 inches or more off the ground will require a permit.
 If you are unsure if the structure you are building requires a permit, please call the office to verify.

-Once your permit has been issued and you have made payment, you can log in to your account and download your stamped approved plan set from the Approved Documents tab.
+Once your permit has been issued and you have made the payment, you can log in to your account and download your stamped approved plan set from the Approved Documents tab.

 The Building Department does not handle the running of utilities.
 For water and sewer, you will want to contact the Special Service District that supplies the piece of property you are building on.
 For Power, you will want to contact either Rocky Mountain Power or Heber Light & Power depending on who provides the power in your area, and for gas, you will want to contact Questar Gas if you are running natural gas.